-The pure white coats of the White German Shepherd (White DSDs) are stunning and striking compared to the standard German Shepherds coat colors.
+The pure white coats of the White German Shepherd (White GSDs) are stunning and striking compared to the standard German Shepherds coat colors.

 White German Shepherds and White Swiss Shepherds often get confused for one another.
 While there are many similarities, such as being watchful and protective and having an itch for challenging tasks, there are differences between the breeds.
 Swiss Shepherds have a different demeanor, appearance, and breed classification.

 In comparison to standard German Shepherds, the only significant difference is the white or cream coat color.
 White shepherds also have longer fur than standards.
 On very rare occasions, white shepherds have a single coat.